 Although it's clear to you and your brother that he gave you explicit oral permission to sign this lease, the landlord may require that this permission be put in writing.
 In fact, any cautious landlord would do so.
-The last thing a landlord wants is a lease signed by someone who purports to be an agent of the tenant, but in fact is not.
-So although you have permission from your brother, and would not be committing forgery, you may run up against a cautious landlord who will insist on written proof of this permission (don't be surprised if the landlord requires the document to be notarized, too).
-In short, that phone call from the airport may not do the trick.
+The last thing a landlord wants is a lease signed by someone who purports to be an agent of the tenant but, in fact, is not.
+So although you have permission from your brother and would not be committing forgery, you might run up against a cautious landlord who will insist on written proof of this permission (and don't be surprised if the landlord requires the document to be notarized, too).
+In short, that phone call from the airport might not do the trick.

 If the landlord takes your word for it and allows you to sign for your brother, be sure to sign in a way that indicates that you know you're signing on his behalf.
 The letters “p.p.” before your signature on behalf of your brother indicate that the signature is under procuration (that is, on behalf of another with permission).
 You may type or handwrite the letters just to the left of your signature to indicate that you are signing under procuration.
 Your brother’s name should be printed or typed under the signature line.